jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 security analysis of Mastic is provided in {{MPDST25}}.

 > TODO Contrast with Poplar1, especially {{Section 9.4.2 of !VDAF}} ("Safe
 > Usage of IDPF Outputs").
-In particular it's perfectly safe to use Mastic's
+In particular, it's perfectly safe to use Mastic's
 > intermediate outputs.

 # IANA Considerations